janasheirah/Library-Management-System-Application/README.md

 -	As a user, I want to be able to search for books by genre.
 -   As a user, I want to be able to save my books in my checkout cart and new books added to library.
 -   As a user, I want to be able to be given the option to load my previous user history (book cart and new books added) from file.

+# Instructions for Grader
+- You can generate the first required event related to adding Xs to a Y by clicking on the "View Books" button to see books added to list of books, or "View Cart" to see books added to User's check out cart.
+- You can generate the second required event related to adding Xs to a Y by clicking on the "Search By Genre" button to see the filtered books available in the library according to the genre input by user.
+- You can locate my visual component by seeing the splash screen when the application starts or seeing icons in dialog boxes.
+- You can save the state of my application by trying to close the application by clicking on the x button and clicking "yes" for wanting to save the current user data.
+- You can reload the state of my application by clicking on the "Load" button when the application starts in the button panel on the left.